Yes, the BOROUX Proactive Fluoride Filter removes over 99.9% of fluoride.

 Why is Fluoride Difficult to Filter from Water?

+Fluoride is a particularly difficult contaminant to separate from water and requires specialized filtration methods.
 Fluoride ions are relatively small in size, making them difficult to capture using traditional filtration methods.
 Fluorine's atom is very small, which pulls electrons closer to its nucleus, creating a strong attraction.
 Due to the size of the fluoride molecules, they can pass through most physical barrier filters.

 Fluoride ions are electrochemically stable, meaning they do not readily undergo chemical reactions.
 Fluorine has a high effective nuclear charge, contributing to its high electronegativity.
 This charge prevents fluoride from being removed from water through conventional treatment methods.
 This stability makes it challenging to chemically precipitate or neutralize fluoride ions in water.

 Fluoride compounds, such as sodium fluoride or fluorosilicic acid, are highly soluble in water.
-This solubility means that fluoride ions remain dissolved in water, making them difficult to separate from the water matrix through physical or chemical processes.
+This solubility means that fluoride ions remain dissolved in water, making them difficult to separate from the water through physical or chemical processes.